 nightmare logic | power trip

-Hailing from within the Bible belt, Dallas, Power Trip definately has some material to dissent from.
+Hailing from within the Bible belt, Dallas, Power Trip definately has much to dissent from.

 The heavy metal lure was sunk into my young teenage cheek in the early 80s.
 In recent decades I have not been as drawn to the sounds of metal thrash especially the bands with monster-like inaudible vocals.
 Occasionally I come across records such as Nightmare Logic and I think, genre-schmenre this just plane kicks ass.
 I am no metal-head aficionado but I would say this is the best of its kind.
 It’s precise without being lifeless.
 Steady without being redundant.
 Simply put Nightmare Logic is confident unapologetic heavy-fuckin metal!
 And you can hear the lyrics.